 Action in the Orchards

-My first full-length poetry collection, Action in the Orchards, will be published by Nightboat Books in April 2019.
+My first full-length poetry collection, Action in the Orchards, is now available from Nightboat Books.
+Order now!

-You can pre-order on Amazon, or wait until April 23, 2019 and order through your favorite independent bookstore.
+After April 23, 2019, you can order through your favorite independent bookstore.

 About the book: